chebfun/chebsite/docs/functions/chebop/mtimes.md

 ---
-title: """mtimes"""
+title: "mtimes"
 layout: function-reference-item
-class_name: """chebop"""
+class_name: "chebop"
-function_name: """mtimes"""
+function_name: "mtimes"
-snippet: """CHEBOP composition, multiplication, or application."""
+snippet: "CHEBOP composition, multiplication, or application."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- *    CHEBOP composition, multiplication, or application.
+<pre class="help-text"> *    CHEBOP composition, multiplication, or application.
     C = A*B, where either A or B are scalar, returns a CHEBOP C representing scalar multiplication of the original operator.
 In this case, boundary conditions are copied into the new operator (but not scaled).